lets-build-a-stroller-bot/robot/README.md

 Let's set up Gazebo so that we can use a simulation first.

-1. Download Gazebo ( 9.x is the only version that works with ROS Melodic, the version of ROS we have on the strollerbot )
+1. Follow instructions to install Gazebo on your particular OS found at: http://gazebosim.org/tutorials?tut=quick_start ( Gazebo 9.x is the only version that works with ROS Melodic, the version of ROS we have on the strollerbot so please download and install it )
-2. ???
+2. Open gazebo using the terminal:
+`gazebo`
+A loading window should appear and then the gazebo main window.
+3. In the new gazebo window click on the "Insert" tab on the left hand side.
+4. Click the "Add Path" button.
+5. Use the pop up Open Directory window to navigate to the directory in which you cloned the strollerbot repository then navigate to and select software/sim/models.
+6. A new selection should appear in the left hand window with "Strollerbot" as the only possible model option.
+7. Click on "Strollerbot"
+8. The strollerbot model should appear in the right hand "world" window. ( Note: depending on how fast your computer is there may be some lag between clicking and the model showing)
+9. Click again anywhere in the world window to place the model.
+10. To see the robot move drag the right hand drawer open by clicking on the small dot and draggin to the left.
+Then select the robot in the world window.
+YOu should see a Joints tab appear.
+This drawer has the left and right wheel force settings moving both of these up to about 0.1 Newton-meters will make the robot move. ( Make sure the world isn't paused in the very bottom of the world window or your robot won't move.)

 #### Connecting to the Robot Prototype